YAKP/YAKP-Repos1/README.md

-# Yuliia Kovalchak
+# Yuliia Kovalchak:
-Repositiry for test
+Repositiry for test.
-Some new changes were made here
+Some new changes were made here.